 Chief of Staff and Wireless Advisor

 Ms. Boone serves as Commissioner Simington’s chief of Staff and wireless advisor and manages matters before the International Bureau and the Office of Engineering and Technology.
 Ms. Boone most recently served as Deputy Division Chief in the Wireless Telecommunications Bureau’s Competition and Infrastructure Policy Division, where she led a team responsible for matters and rulemakings addressing mobile data and voice services, mobile spectrum holdings, and mobile broadband mapping, among others.
 Ms. Boone also served in the Enforcement and Wireline Competition Bureaus, and worked at T-Mobile, Clearwire, and Level 3 Communications before her time at the Commission.
 She earned her law degree from the Catholic University of America Columbus School of Law and her bachelor’s from the University of Texas.

 Mr. Cassady serves as Commissioner Simington’s media advisor and manages matters before the Consumer & Governmental Affairs Bureau and the Enforcement Bureau.
 He most recently cofounded a small technology firm focused on delivering enterprise machine learning solutions.
 Mr. Cassady graduated from the University of Chicago Law School and received his bachelor’s from The Ohio State University.

-Mr. Sweeney serves as Commissioner Simington’s confidential assistant.
+Mr. Sweeney serves as Commissioner Simington’s policy advisor and confidential assistant.
 He most recently served as a Personnel Coordinator in the White House Office of Presidential Personnel, where he assisted in implementing structural improvements to the political hiring process for the entire Federal Government.
 He also facilitated the audit of a 4000 member Federal political appointee workforce to ensure execution of key policy priorities.
 Mr. Sweeney served in the U.S. Department of Housing and Urban Development and in the U.S. House of Representatives prior to his time at the Commission.
 He earned his bachelor’s from The George Washington University Columbian College of Arts and Sciences.

 Mr. Minnix serves as Commissioner Simington’s staff assistant.
 He most recently served as staff assistant in former Chairman Ajit Pai’s office.
 Mr. Minnix joined the Commission in 2007 where he worked as staff assistant in the Enforcement Bureau Spectrum Enforcement Division.